rhjacobsen/CN_workshops/README.md

-# Workshops in Computer Networks course
+# Workshops in the Computer Networks course
 This repository contains materials for the workshops in the computer engineering bachelor course in Computer Networks at Aarhus University.

 The workshops are made for the GNS3 simulator.
 GNS3 is open source, free software that you can download from [http://gns3.com](http://gns3.com).
 You will also need to install a [GNS3 VM](https://gns3.com/software/download-vm) to run with an virtualization environment on your computer.